 Excess calcium in the body gets deposited as “stone” in the kidney and gall bladder.

 Better eating habits, or supplements?

-Mineral supplements are no substitute for a balanced diet.
-For some people, however, including those on restrictive diets that don't supply all required nutrients, dietary supplements can provide vitamins and minerals.
+Mineral supplements are not a substitute for a balanced diet.
+For some people, however, including those on restrictive diets that don’t supply all required nutrients, dietary supplements can provide vitamins and minerals.
 Pregnant women and older adults have heightened nutrient needs and may benefit from a dietary supplement.

 While each essential mineral has its own sources, it would be impractical to select a food each for every mineral.
-The practical approach is to eat whole foods that are generally good in most vitamins and minerals and apart from that provide other added benefits such as wholesome nutrition, essential fibre content and other protective substances such as anti-oxidants.
+The practical approach is to eat whole foods that are not only a good source of vitamins and minerals but also provide other added benefits such as wholesome nutrition, essential fibre content and other protective substances such as antioxidants.
 Also, because of our generous intake of common salt, two minerals, viz., sodium and chloride are rarely found deficient in our body.

 Easy mineral balanced meals

 - Carrot rotis with yoghurt raita and banana slices with honey